jaredszajkowski/jaredszajkowski.github.io/content/post/asset-class-performance-fed-policy-cycles/index_temp.md

 })
 ```

+Which gives us the following cycles and cumulative change in rate per cycle:

 <!-- INSERT_01_Fed_Funds_Cycle_Change_HERE -->

 ## Return Performance By Fed Policy Cycle

-Moving on, we will now look at the performance of three (3) asset classes during each Fed cycle.
+Moving on, we will now look at the performance of three (3) different asset classes during each Fed cycle.
 We'll use SPY as a proxy for stocks, TLT as a proxy for bonds, and GLD as a proxy for gold.
 These datasets are slightly limiting due to the availability of all 3 starting in late 2004, but will work for our simple exercise.
+In a future post, we'll look to use Bloomberg indices instead.

 ### Stocks (SPY)

-First, we pull data with the following:
+First, we pull data for SPY with the following:

 ```python
 # Set decimal places